Common Mental Health Disorders in Teens That Parents Should Look Out For

 • Feeling anxious before a social event (this could be days or weeks before)

-• Avoiding places that you know other people will be
+• Avoiding places where you know other people will be

 • Struggling to make friends